lyhan12/Autograder_HW3/README.md

   - When checking numbers or some simple text tokens.
   - When we know the name of specific output variable (It should be specified in the question)
 - Bad Candidates
-  - Grading wrong texts with students' opinions
+  - Grading long texts with students' opinions
   - When we do not know the variable names that students will use
   - When we graiding visual results (e.g. plots)